 In October 2016, Haiti was whipped by Hurricane Matthew's winds blowing gusts of up to 265 km/h with the eye of the hurricane passing over the southwest coast of Haiti.
 The scale and impact of the hurricane has been devastating for many Haitians, particularly in the southern peninsula of the country.
 In this area, 80 per cent of the population relies on subsistence agriculture to feed their families and make a living.
 But the storm has ruined crops, drowned animals, and destroyed farms.

-There is an urgent need to increase the amount of shelter materials and access to safe water to affected communities.
+There is an urgent need to increase the amount of shelter materials and provide affected communities with access to safe water.
 An estimated 750,000 people require safe water for drinking, cooking, and personal hygiene.

 1.4m people or 12% of Haiti's population need humanitarian assistance.